RCSLT Awards 2026

 About the Honours Awards

-Since 1945 these awards have recognised leaders at all levels within and outside the profession who have made outstanding contributions to service users and the profession itself.
+The honours recognise leaders at all levels within and outside the profession who have made outstanding contributions for the benefit of service users and the profession itself.
+It’s a prestigious accolade which has existed since 1945.

 Areas of contribution could include but are not exclusive to: